- All Topics

 - Buyer's Guide

 It is well-known that the low-cost way to solve a problem is to avoid it in the first place.
 This is certainly an option for many lubrication-related problems in industry.
 All that is required is a plan and a little bit of will power.
-A simple but effective plan should include at least three steps: prevention, detection and correction.
-This article takes a brief look at each.
+A simple but effective plan should include three steps:

 Particle contamination is possibly the most well-known form of lubricant contamination.
 Reducing particle counts significantly extend the life expectancy of equipment.
 For example, by reducing contamination levels from ISO 21/18 to ISO 14/11, the life of a 50-gpm pump may be extended by a factor of seven.
 Particle contamination can occur from ingress from the surroundings, improper cleaning of the bearing housing during maintenance cycles, or corrosion products from the high water content in the oil.